justindthomas/blog/articles/20160406-adventures-in-haskell.md

 The easiest way for me to learn a new tool is to force myself to use it on a regular basis.
 Toward that end, I decided that building this website and using it to publish occasional articles would be a convenient way to accomplish that goal.

-There are at least three popular web framworks for Haskell: Servant, Snap and Yesod.
+There are at least three popular web frameworks for Haskell: Servant, Snap and Yesod.
 After a relatively cursory review of the options, It seemed to me that Servant is too sparse and Yesod too opinionated for my taste.
 Snap seemed reasonably well-featured while still requiring the user to understand a bit about Haskell.

 After a week or so of fighting with Snap, I nearly gave up.
 I was having a terrifically awful time trying to just get splices to work.
 I had been successful in getting a basic site running and in getting PostgreSQL integration working, but couldn't find a way to get data to show up in my templates.
 I made a desperate appeal for help in `#snapframework` and was pointed at namespaces as the likely culprit.
 A helpful person gave me this configuration snippet to turn off namespacing (I want to re-enable it once I get my mind wrapped around what's going on, but this works for now).